Pancreatitis is the swelling (inflammation) of the pancreas. This happens when digestive juices or enzymes attack the pancreas.

 CT scan.
 This imaging test shows detailed images of any part of the body such as the bones, muscles, fat, and organs.
 CT scans are more detailed than regular X-rays.

 MRCP (magnetic resonance cholangiopancreatography).
 This uses MRI to make detailed images of your pancreas, gallbladder, and pancreatic and bile ducts.
-A dye is shot (injected) into your vein so that the images can be seen more clearly.
+This test is often done with a standard MRI where a contrast dye is used to see images more clearly.

 How is pancreatitis treated?